stblassitude/zfssync/README.md

 * locally from one pool to another; for example, when creating a new pool to replace an old one
-* from the local machine to a cold-standby box
-* to a backup server
+* from the local machine to a cold-standby box or to a backup server
 * from one server to another, by running `zfssync` on a third host, for example from the jump server or a management station, crossing from one DMZ to another

-You can run zfssync on any machine with Python 3 installed (probably not Windows though), and the local machine does not have to have ZFS available, as long as all datasets are remote.
+You can run `zfssync` on any machine with Python 3 installed (probably not Windows though).
+The local machine does not have to have ZFS available, as long as all datasets are remote.

 ## Examples